curriculumio/arduino/keyboard-instrument.md

 Connecting the rails is the first introduction to the flat-wiring technique.
 Unspool a length of 22 to 24 gauge red wire without cutting it from the spool.
 Lay it flat against the board from the connected power rail to the unconnected power rail.
 Leave some overhang in the wire on either side of the rails and carefully mark the part closer to the spool where it will be cut.

 After the wire is cut to length, lay it on the breadboard and use the hole spacing to measure three holes in from either side of the wire and mark.
 Strip the wire from these marks so you have short leads on either side of the wire.
 Bend these at $90^o$ angles in the same direction.
 The wire should resemble a long staple.
-Insert these ends into the board and push the whole thing in at the same time.
+Insert these ends into the power rails on either side of the breadboard, and push the whole thing in at the same time.
 Repeat for the ground rail with black wire.
+(See the first image in the next section for visual reference.)

-## Flat-Wiring a Button
+## Flat-wiring a Button

 Remove the existing jumpers, other than the main jumpers from power and ground, from the board if not already done.
 Use the flat-wiring technique to create the shortest possible connection from power to the lower left hand pin of the button using red wire.
 Cut the legs from a 1k$\Omega$ resistor so that it lies flush with the board when inserted.
 Place one end in the right side ground rail and the other end into the connected pin of the button found earlier.

-Instead of using a jumper to connect the button straight to the Arduino, flat-wire a connection from the pin with the resistor on it to the top of the breadboard.
-From here all the jumper cables will go to the Arduino, so wire a jumper from the pin at the top of the board.
-At this point the setup should match the following diagram.
+Instead of using a jumper to connect the button straight to the Arduino, flat-wire a connection from the pin with the resistor on it to the very top of the breadboard.
+The top three rows of the breadboard will be used as a launching point for jumper cables going to the Arduino.
+This way, all of the messy wiring will be restricted to a small area.
+Wire a jumper from the flat-wired button extension at the top of the board to `pin 13` on the Arduino.
+The setup should now match the following diagram.

 ![single button flat-wired](https://github.com/curriculumio/curriculumio.github.io/blob/master/image/arduino/button-keyboard/single_button_with_resistor.png?raw=true)

-Repeat the steps for the remaining 4 buttons.
+Repeat the steps for the remaining 4 buttons, connecting them to pins `12` through `9` on the Arduino.
 The following diagram will be helpful to organize the placement of the wires.

 ![all buttons flat-wired](https://github.com/curriculumio/curriculumio.github.io/blob/master/image/arduino/button-keyboard/all_buttons.png?raw=true)

 The wiring pattern was chosen to minimize the number of overlapping wires.
-Notice that the last two buttons are wired with the resistor to ground going to the top left side of the button.
+Notice that the last two buttons are wired in the opposite direction as the first three, with the resistor to ground on the left side of the button and the power supply on the right side.

 ## Wiring the Speaker